 Regional and state winners will receive awards sponsored by The SC Master Gardener Association.
-Cost is $12 for current 4-H members (non-members will be expected to enroll in 4-H Online for the 2019-2020 club year).
+Cost is $12 for current 4-H members (non-members will be expected to enroll in 4HOnline for the 2021-2022 club year).
 If you would like to participate, but do not have available land, your local Extension office may be able to help you locate a landowner or public space that could be made available to you.

 Once youth register, 4-H will supply two seed packets, one of which is a vegetable seed and the other a pollinator seed.
 Participants will be required to plant at least two other crops of their choice.
-Participants will receive access to an online project record book as well as newsletters/informational resources to help along the way.
+Participants will receive access to a project record book, as well as newsletters/informational resources to help along the way.